The 3 Best Retro Check-in Formats for Every Situation

 Duration: 10-20 minutes | Goal: Fun, reflection of the last Scrum Sprint

-Idea: Would you like to initiate self-reflection during the check-in of the retrospective?
+The basic idea: You want to stimulate self-reflection right from the start of the retrospective check-in?
 Then this third type of check-in is very suitable!
-Metaphors can be very helpful for the team to reflect their cooperation and working results from a new perspective.
+Metaphors are particularly suitable for stimulating self-reflection, helping the team to look at the collaboration or the results from a new perspective.

-• Of the following cars, which one best reflects the last sprint and why?
+• Of the following cars - which best reflects the last sprint and why?

 Here are a few more examples of metaphors:

-• Imagine writing a newspaper article about the last sprint: What would the headline of the article be?
+• Imagine you are writing a newspaper article about the last sprint: What would be the headline of the article?

-• Which image (e.g. superhero) best reflects your role in the last sprint?
+• Which image best reflects your role in the last sprint?

-If you like this retro method or check-in method, you can open it directly in our team development tool Echometer – see above.
+If you like these retro methods or check-in methods, you can open them directly in our team development tool Echometer - see above.

-Here, too, there are correspondingly many possibilities to vary the check-in formats, both the selection of option as well as the categories themselves.
+Here, too, there are many ways to vary the check-in formats - both the selection of images and the categories themselves.

 Quick health check’s can also be a fun check-in for retrospective.
 In health checks, different statements are presented to the team and each team member expresses agreement on a scale.

-You can open a Health Check Retrospective Check-In directly with our Health Check & Retro tool and run it online with your team (Echometer without registration).
-For example, here is our template on the theme of team spirit – feel free to take a look:
+You can open a Health Check Retrospective Check-In directly with our Health Check & Retro Tool and conduct it online with your team (Echometer without registration).
+Here, for example, is our template on the subject of team spirit - feel free to take a look:

-If you'd like some more varied questions for your retrospectives, check out our post on that: 54 fresh retrospective methods for beginners and professionals (including the Mario Kart Retro & the Team Morale Health Check).
+If you’d like some more varied questions for your retrospectives, check out our post on that: 54 fresh retrospective methods for beginners and professionals (including the Mario Kart Retro, the Atom Retro and the Marathon Retro).

 Do you regularly prepare retrospectives and would like an overview of different check-in formats from which you can easily choose?